 To learn more about our Zoom feature, please see our article: How to edit my photos: (rotate, zoom, enhance, fix, b&w)

-Your images in your final creation when played back will also have the decreased resolution.
-If your photo was a smaller size than 1350 (on the longest side) to start with, when it's resized to come into Smilebox (our frames are designed for that size of image) then your photo may appear blurry.
+Your images in your final creation when played back will also have a decreased resolution.
+If your photo was a smaller size than 1350 (on the longest side) to start with, when it's resized to come into Smilebox (our frames are designed for that size of the image) then your photo may appear blurry.

 While working with Smilebox, we suggest adding the original image in the largest size, if possible.
-If the design you chose does not have the Zoom feature, it is a "Fit" design that will automatically fit your entire landscape and portrait pictures with in the frame.
+If the design you chose does not have the Zoom feature, it is a "Fit" design that will automatically fit your entire landscape and portrait pictures within the frame.
 To learn more about "Fit" designs, please see our article: Designs that fit the entire picture within the frame

 The resolution of the final Smilebox creation itself is 1024x768 pixels.
-The DVD capture of a creation is at 640x480 pixels.
+The DVD capture of the creation is 640x480 pixels.
 This difference in resolution means that the DVD will lose quality.
 Unfortunately, a creation on DVD played back on a large TV won’t look nearly as good as the creation looks on a much smaller computer screen with higher resolution in Smilebox playback.

 One option you have is to save the video file of the creation.
 The video file will be at a slightly higher resolution and might be a better solution for you.
 Once you have the video file, you can burn the file using a third-party program outside of Smilebox.

 For help saving your creation as a video file, please see our article: Can I save the creation as a video file?